Navigating Cultural Nuances: Business Etiquette in Dubai

 Polite and Respectful Tone

-• Maintain a courteous tone; Emirati culture values politeness and dignity in conversation.
+• Maintain courtesy; Emirati culture values dignity in conversation.

-• Address individuals formally using their titles, e.g., “Mr.” or “Sheikh,” until invited to use first names.
+• Use formal titles like “Mr.” or “Sheikh” until invited to use first names.

 Non-Verbal Communication